sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 ### 7.Performance Monitoring in 400-G ZR module
 #### 7.1 Overview
 Performance monitoring in 400G ZR/CCMIS optical modules is essential for detecting link degradation and correction.
 It can be used to compare optical link performance against desired parameters and benchmarks, providing valuable insight into the overall health of the interface link.
 Below sub-sections will walk through the CLI syntax, output format and high level design.
+Currently the performance monitoring will be done only for 400G-ZR modules.

 #### 7.2 PM parameters
 Please refer to the [2.1.5 Transceiver PM Table]https://github.com/sonic-net/SONiC/blob/c91b25ed8c79cb6e415e6c999affc309e35200f2/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md#215-transceiver-pm-table) for the parameters that will be monitored with this CLI.